Getting started: Awards essentials

 What types of facilities can apply?

-Practice Greenhealth benchmarks three categories of facilities based on whether they have overnight (staffed) beds or operating rooms.
+Practice Greenhealth offers applications for three categories of facilities based on whether they have overnight (staffed) beds or operating rooms.

 • Facility type 1: Facilities with overnight beds and operating rooms.
 Most Practice Greenhealth applicants fall into this category.